Rituparna-Pahal/Registration-Form/README.md

 # Registration-Form
 [[View Live Page](https://rituparna-pahal.github.io/Registration-Form/)]
+#### Welcome to my Registration Form project!
+This project is a simple and clean registration form created using HTML and CSS, designed to help me reinforce and strengthen my web development skills.
-#### This is a intermediate registration form created as part of the FreeCodeCamp curriculum.
-The form allows users to enter their personal details and submit them for processing.
+- This is a intermediate registration form created as part of the **[FreeCodeCamp]** curriculum.
+- The form allows users to enter their personal details and submit them for processing.
+## Preview

 ![screenshot](reg.png)